leomil72/LM80C/readme.md

 - **How do I burn the binary file into the EEPROM?**
   - You need an (E)EPROM programmer, a device that can be connected to your computer and that can write the data into the memory chip.
 You can buy a programmer from internet or build your own device like me.
 - **Where can I find the chips you're using in the LM80C computer?**
-  - Unfortunately, Zilog seems that it has stopped manufacturing the Z80 family chips, so currently you can find some remains of the warehouse from big online resellers or new/used parts over online auctions sites.
+  - Zilog still manufactures the Z80 family chips, so you can get them from almost any good reseller, or, alternatively, new/used parts can be catched from online auctions sites.
 The 74HCTxx integrated are very common, so you shouldn't have any problem to grab them.
-The VDp and PSG chips are only available as used parts from several chinese reseller.
+The VDP and PSG chips are only available as used parts from several eastern resellers.
 - **The software seems not to be working/the hardware I built following your schematics doesn't work: where can I find help?
 Can I write to you?**
   - The project is released "as is", without any warranty/responsability: despite I've tested it and I'm currently using it, I can not guarantee that it is completely error-free, so please don't write to complain about something not working.
 Open an "issue" or a "pull request".
 Thank you.